Entertainment News Today-- bringing you the latest articles and interviews from Hollywood's most established filmmakers & industry leaders.

 Grabbing an audience’s attention is key for any brand, but maintaining it is equally as important.
 With the evolution of technology, and more and more flashy things popping up in brand advertisements, it takes something truly unique and innovative to turn heads and keep them looking.

-Unit 9 Creative Strategy Officer Gilles Boisselet has spent the past 14 years utilizing the combined power of art and technology to come up with eye catching concepts and mind boggling creative designs that stop people in their tracks.
+Unit 9 Executive Creative Producer Gilles Boisselet has spent the past 14 years utilizing the combined power of art and technology to come up with eye catching concepts and mind boggling creative designs that stop people in their tracks.

 “In short, I'm a creative director specialised in conceptualisation.
 I come from a pure mathematical background, mathematics is probably the closest thing to poetry,” says Boisselet.
 “I understand art, brands and technology.
 I mash them up to create innovation communication pieces as a form of entertainment to bind brand and audience relationships.”

 Some of the projects Boisselet has become best known for include the FWA of the Day Award winning Charmin: Go-Lab installation at CES 2020, the Bronze Cannes Lion Award winning Snow Drawings project for Swisscom, which orchestrated a brigade of snowmobiles to create a series of artworks in the snow during the Alpine Ski Championships and Arcade Fire’s short film “Reflektor,” which earned three Webby Awards, two Cannes Lions and an Emmy in the Interactive Short Film category.

 He was also the creative strategist behind the BBC’s Tomorrow World photo analysis tool, which was geared towards helping youth to improve their visual skills on social media to avoid bullying.